University of California, Berkeley: Organization and administration

-Although the University of California system does not have an official flagship campus, many scholars and experts consider Berkeley to be its unofficial flagship.
-In some cases, it shares this unofficial status with the University of California, Los Angeles.

 Name

-Officially the University of California, Berkeley, its name is often shortened to Berkeley in general reference or in an academic context (www.berkeley.edu, Berkeley Law, Berkeley Engineering, Berkeley Haas, Berkeley Public Health) or to California or Cal, particularly when referring to its athletic teams (California Golden Bears).
+Officially named the "University of California, Berkeley" it is often shortened to "Berkeley" in general reference or in an academic context (Berkeley Law, Berkeley Engineering, Berkeley Haas, Berkeley Public Health) and to "California" or "Cal" particularly when referring to its athletic teams (California Golden Bears).

 Governance

-The University of California is governed by a 26-member Board of Regents, 18 of whom are appointed by the Governor of California to 12-year terms.
+The University of California is governed by a twenty-six member Board of Regents, eighteen of whom are appointed by the Governor of California to 12-year terms.
 The board also has seven ex officio members, a student regent, and a non-voting student regent-designate.
 Prior to 1952, Berkeley was the University of California, so the university president was also Berkeley's chief executive.
 In 1952, the university reorganized itself into a system of semi-autonomous campuses, with each campus having its own chief executive, a chancellor, who would, in turn, report to the president of the university system.
-Twelve vice chancellors report directly to Berkeley's chancellor, and the deans of the 14 colleges and schools report to the executive vice chancellor and provost, Berkeley's chief academic officer.
+Twelve vice-chancellors report directly to Berkeley's chancellor, and the deans of the fifteen colleges and schools report to the executive vice chancellor and provost, Berkeley's chief academic officer.
 Twenty-three presidents and chancellors have led Berkeley since its founding.